National Level Exercise Background

 Selection and Timeline

-Every two years, National Level Exercises alternate between scenarios focused on adversaries and natural disasters.
-Similar to the summer and winter Olympics, these two types of NLEs allow the nation to build capability across both types of threats to our country
+Similar to the timing of the summer and winter Olympics, National Level Exercises alternate between scenarios focused on adversary threats and natural disasters every two years in order to allow the nation to build capability across both types of threats to our country.

 A number of important planning considerations are taken into account when developing the concept for an NLE.